cmarcum/PolaroidSkins/README.md

 # PolaroidSkins
-A repository to collaborate on sx70/slr680/slr690 polaroid camera foldout skins.
+A repository to collaborate on polaroid camera skins and stickers.
 This repository was established after visiting the Brooklyn Film Camera 2021 NYC Film Meet.
 I was inpsired by the generoisity and kindness of the film community and wanted to give something back.

 #SX-70 Initial commit
 This initial prototype is based on dimensions acquired from https://www.thingiverse.com/thing:4879934.
 The corner accuracy could be improved.